anomal/ElectronicFundsTransfer.SmartContract/README.md

 # Electronic funds transfer (EFT) smart contract for Ethereum
 This a proof-of-concept of an electronic funds transfer (EFT) smart contract for the [Ethereum](https://github.com/ethereum/wiki/wiki) blockchain written in [Solidity](https://solidity.readthedocs.io/en/latest/index.html), Ethereum's smart contract language.
-This was created as part of our Canadian Imperial Bank of Commerce (CIBC) ReHacktor hackathon project in 2015.
+This was created as part of our Canadian Imperial Bank of Commerce (CIBC) ReHacktor hackathon project in 2015 and tested on a private Ethereum blockchain.
 The smart contract was designed and written by myself, with contributions from A. Kozyrev to introduce a correlation ID and additional getters.
 The hackathon idea of an EFT smart contract is credited to A. Kozyrev.

 ## Background